cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape-autoscaling.md

 ## An analogy to the Cluster Autoscaler

-In Kubernetes, the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) performs a role of scaling the number of [`nodes`](https://kubernetes.io/docs/concepts/architecture/nodes/) in the Kubernete cluster that is analogous to the problem of dynamically autoscaling the number of Kubernetes clusters of a pre-defined set of characteristics to host service instances of different individual services.
+In Kubernetes, the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) performs a role of scaling the number of [`nodes`](https://kubernetes.io/docs/concepts/architecture/nodes/) in the Kubernetes cluster that is analogous to the problem of dynamically autoscaling the number of Kubernetes clusters of a pre-defined set of characteristics to host service instances of different individual services.

 1. The Cluster Autoscaler keeps checking for events which indicate that the current number of nodes in the given Kubernetes cluster is not sufficient to host the desired number of [`pods`](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
 Currently, the criteria is a threshold number of `pods` that are marked as [unschedulable](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-are-the-service-level-objectives-for-cluster-autoscaler) indicating that there are no [`nodes`](https://kubernetes.io/docs/concepts/architecture/nodes/) available to schedule them.